Chmood/generator-wordpress-themify/README.md

 grunt init
 ```
 It will fetch Roots' php files, plus run the first 'compilation' of your source files.
 You only need to run ```grunt init``` once, after what you can safely delete the hidden .phpmod directory.
+NEVER run ```grunt init``` during development, as it would overwrite your modified PHP files!
 (I'm still investigating for a better solution)

 In wordpress admin pannel, go to Appearance > Themes.
 Activate the development version of your theme.
 Browse to your site, and eventually turn on your browser's livereload plugin now.